 If you have decided co-op or condo living is for you, New York City, with its plethora, is an excellent choice.
 However, it would help if you found out how much you will enjoy living in a particular building.
 Co-op boards are notoriously strict, but condo associations also have their own house rules.
 Before submitting an offer, it is critical to ask building management the questions we highlight below.

 It is important to investigate the neighborhood; however, you should not overlook investigating the building since you want to enjoy living there and yield a profit when you sell, particularly given the city’s high prices.
-Whether you are working alone or with an exclusive buyer’s agent, to help you, we compiled a comprehensive list of questions to ask building management through the listing agent.
+Whether you are working alone or with an exclusive buyer’s agent, to help you, we compiled a comprehensive list of questions to ask building management through the listing or buyer’s agent.